funkwerk/antlr-d/README.md

 # Antlr4DTarget
 The Antlr4DTarget represents an full featured and tested port of ANTLR 4.

 This covers the runtime library, the tool to translate the syntax into D code and the tests for the runtime library.
-See also [ANTLR version 4.8](http://www.antlr.org/) yet.
+See also [ANTLR version 4.8](http://www.antlr.org/).

 Like other language ports, this D runtime library uses UTF-8.